fujitake/smart-building-quick-start-kit/devices/cameras/registrant-detection/README.en.md

 # Registrant detection

-This is the procedure to detect a registrant by detecting a face from video using OpenCV and verify the detected face matches the one registered in Amazon Rekognition, and sending it to an MQTT Broker.
+This is the procedure to detect a registrant by detecting a face from video using OpenCV and verify the detected face matches the one registered in Amazon Rekognition, and sending it to an MQTT broker.

 ## Specifications